Transcript #388: Don't delete all the repos

 04:47 The first one is merging, contributing and managing member classes.

-04:52 And I think that's, I think it makes sense because I sometimes I forgot which is
+04:52 And I think that's, I think it makes sense because I sometimes have forgot which is which,

 05:04 So go ahead.

-05:05 Then there's discussions going on around this too.
+05:05 And then there's discussions going on around this too.

-05:08 So anyway, elections coming up, make sure that you've affirmed your voter status if
+05:08 So anyway, elections coming up, make sure that you've affirmed your voter status.

 05:15 Interesting.